Quantum-for-Life/phase2/src/ph2run/log/README.md

 #### log_set_quiet(bool enable)
 Quiet-mode can be enabled by passing `true` to the `log_set_quiet()` function.
-While this mode is enabled the library will not output anything to `stderr`, but will continue to write to files and callbacks if any are set.
+While this mode is enabled the library will not output anything to `stderr`, but will continue to write to files and cb if any are set.

 #### log_set_level(int level)